How to Make a Low Budget Movie or Short Film

 Same goes for audio as well.

 Don’t overcomplicate audio with more characters, overlapping dialogue, sound effects and complex music.
 A good simple stereo mix is better than a bad 5.1 mix.
-It’s not a compromise.
-You’re just deciding to eat a fresh apple instead of a rotten apple pie.

 4 Learn the right filmmaking process